jstowers/ReactNative-Albums/README.md

-# Spanish Vocabulary Builder
+# Albums

-## A React Native mobile app designed to improve your Spanish vocab.
+## A React Native App to Organize and Display Your Music Albums

-Start date  =>      Wednesday, February 28, 2018
+Start date:  *Wednesday, February 28, 2018*

 Video reference =>  Grider, Stephen: _The Complete React Native and Redux Course_